 Certain Shenandoah University general education (ShenEd) courses carry the Town Hall designation, meaning that signature course assignments address one of a series of social issues.
 These issues are then explored from the differing perspectives and academic disciplines of each class at a Town Hall event held at the conclusion of the semester.

-The College of Arts & Sciences honors program provides students with unique course experiences that inspire excellence, support the spirit of inquiry, and help them develop advanced expertise in their field.
+The College of Arts & Sciences and School of Business honors program provides students with unique course experiences that inspire excellence, support the spirit of inquiry, and help them develop advanced expertise in their field.
 Those accepted into the program must take 15 credits of honors coursework, including three honors seminar credits.
-Incoming first-year College of Arts & Sciences students are invited to the program based on their honors program application, their honors admissions essay, prior academic performance, interview with the honors program, and letters of recommendation.
+Incoming first-year College of Arts & Sciences and School of Business students are invited to the program based on their honors program application, their honors admissions essay, prior academic performance, interview with the honors program, and letters of recommendation.
 Pathways into the program are also available for transfer, current, and part-time students.

 Shenandoah students interested in the health professions can receive additional support on their path to careers in fields such as athletic training, dentistry, medicine, occupational therapy, pharmacy, physical therapy, physician assistant, public health, and veterinary medicine through the university’s pre-health program.
 Here, students take health professions foundation courses together as a cohort, have the option to earn pre-health professional and health humanities certificates, and receive additional support through in-person advising from both faculty and peers.